Cray-HPE/docs-csm/operations/FAS_Loader/FAS_Loader_Fails.md

 >```

 >Rerun the cray-fas-loader job.
 Note, after "-f" there is a "-".
-Change `cray-fas-loader-1` to the loader job name returned from the last command
+Change `cray-fas-loader-1` to the loader job name returned from the last command.

 >```bash
 >    ncn# kubectl -n services get job cray-fas-loader-1 -o json | jq 'del(.spec.selector)' \